codex-academy/JavaScript-foundations-for-modern-web-frameworks/MiniWidgets.md

 Next:
 * add the ability to add more countries,
 * sort by countries alphabetically by name,
-* store the data in localStorage.
+* store the data in localStorage,
+* add search support.